 This post may contain affiliate links.

-A few years ago we started using Khan Academy for Ben’s math curriculum.
-He loves it because he can see exactly how much of his curriculum he has completed.
+A few years ago we started using Khan Academy math lessons for Ben’s math curriculum.
+He loves it because he can see exactly what percentage of his math curriculum he has completed.
 It motivates him to keep working.

-When people find out that Ben uses Khan Academy, they ask how to use Khan Academy as a complete math curriculum.
+When people find out that Ben uses Khan Academy, the first thing they ask is if Khan Academy math lessons can be used as a full math curriculum.

-Khan Academy can look confusing if you are used to a math book.
-There is a LOT of information on Khan Academy so it is easy to feel lost.
+Khan Academy can look confusing if you are used to a math workbook or teacher’s manual.
+There is a LOT of information available on Khan Academy so it is easy to feel lost.

-I will walk you through how to use Khan Academy as a complete math curriculum.
+I will walk you through how to use Khan Academy math lessons as a complete math curriculum.

-How to Use Khan Academy as a Math Curriculum
+How to Use Khan Academy Math as a Full Math Curriculum

 The first thing you need to do is sign up for a parent account.
 Choose the ‘Parents, start here’ tab.